Atomtomate/Memoizer/README.md

 # Memoizer

-For now this library mainly a reduced version of https://github.com/jimporter/memo
+For now this library a reduced version of https://github.com/jimporter/memo The next step will be a transition to hashmaps and preallocated storage